jeffqchen/9DIN2VGA/README.md

 **DO NOT solder the plug PCBs to the main PCB at this stage.**

-First, put the 3 boards together in their final position, and fix the assembly with the help from reverse tweezers or clamps.
-Try and fit the 0.8mm PCBs in between the gaps between the back side of the 3 rows of pins.
-Push the sub PCBs all the way until they touch the pin header.
+First, temporarily assemble the 3 boards together into their final position, and fix the assembly with the help from a pair of reverse tweezers or clamps.
+Fit the 0.8mm PCBs in between the gaps between the back side of the 3 rows of pins.
+Push the sub PCBs all the way until they touch the base of the pin.
 Make sure the pins and their pads are aligned properly.

 <img src="./Pics/Solder/01.jpg" width="400px" />
 <img src="./Pics/Solder/02.jpg" width="400px" />